Scott Johnson

 Investigating the impacts of global climate and atmospheric change on terrestrial invertebrates is one of our key research areas.
 We use a diverse array of platforms including EucFACE and DRI-Grass in addition to conventional glasshouses and cabinets.

-Research highlights from the past year or so
+Research highlights from the past few years

 Full publication list also available